shivam-pathak9/Distributed_Task_Queue/README.md

 queueSize := 5   // Maximum number of tasks in the queue

-=> How It Works
+##How It Works
     1. Task Submission:
         Clients submit tasks via the /task endpoint.
         The task is validated and enqueued in the broker with its priority.

     2. Task Processing:
         Workers in the pool fetch tasks from the broker based on priority.
         Each worker processes tasks concurrently.

     3. Retries:
         If a task fails, it is retried once before being discarded.

     4. Logging:
         Logs are printed to the CLI for task submissions, processing, and errors.

-=>Future Enhancements
+##Future Enhancements
     Add persistent storage for tasks using a database.
     Implement advanced retry policies with exponential backoff.
     Add support for distributed worker pools across multiple nodes.